dror27/dk-shack/vol2/songs/en/Brown-baggin'.md

 \
 But me I’m still walking\
 That very fine line\
-Of looking and clean and sober\
+Of looking clean and sober\
 Brown-baggin' the wine\
 \
 You call yourself freedom\